 Theft + loss protection.
 The theft and loss of plant is a significant cost to miners that directly affects the bottom-line through both OPEX and CAPEX - not to mention higher insurance premiums.
 The real-time monitoring of plant enables miners to set-up geo-fences, alarms and alerts that are triggered should a piece of plant be where it shouldn’t or if being used in a manner inconsistent with its rostering that may foretell its loss.

 There are numerous other applications and potential benefits that can be derived from the use of Industry 4.0 technology, such as reducing the manual reporting burden, the retention of knowledge and freeing team members from repetitive work to focus on other aspects of their role.
 It also makes it easier for management to adopt competency-based risk management practices, ensuring that they have the full picture when it comes to plant performance and make better decisions that will enable them to achieve strategic goals.

-The thing that all of these benefits have at their center, though, is the correct application of technology; namely an AI + IoT platform that has access to the right data in real-time from all potential sources via extreme interoperability, which is then coupled with in-field real-time sensors to, comms and networks, and other plant-related technologies.
+The thing that all of these benefits have at their centre, though, is the correct application of technology; namely sustainability solutions built on a Sustainability Performance Platform (SPP) that have access to the right data in real-time from all potential sources via extreme interoperability, which is then coupled with in-field real-time sensors to, comms and networks, and other plant-related technologies.

 * Source: https://www.bcg.com/publications/2017/metals-mining-value-ai